MarieAshley/oldblog/fathersday.md

 ---

 ## The Water Tower
 The local water tower is where it all started.
-Dad used to take me and my short chubby legs up the hill to the water tower behind our house.
+Dad used to take me and my short chubby five year old legs up the hill to the water tower behind our house.
 Three of my strides equaled one of his and I could not get enough air!
 Dad made it look so easy, his thin body seemingly bounced up the hill with little effort.
 The round trip hike was about a mile and truly not that difficult, but I hated hiking up to that tower and I thought it was strenuous and I was truth be told afraid of the tower.

-###### I convinced myself that the gates guarding the tower protected citizens from velociraptors.
+#### I thought that the gates guarding the tower protected citizens from velociraptors.

 There were fun moments, however.
 This was the first spot my father ever took me stargazing.
 The park lights polluted the sky too much, so we couldn't see anything other than the moon and alien ships, I mean airplanes.